-- 1. needed at home to perform necessary work directly and exclusively for parents or legal guardians for a limited period of time when approved by the superintendent (applies to students over 14 years of age only); - 2. death in the family (applies to absences of up to 18 school hours unless a reasonable cause may be shown for a longer absence); - 3. observation of religious holidays consistent with a student's truly held religious belief; - 4. traveling out of state to attend a board-approved enrichment activity or extracurricular activity (applies to absences of up to 24 school hours); - 5. college visitation; - 6. absences due to a student's placement in foster care or change in foster care placement or any court proceedings related to their foster care status; - 7. absences due to a student being homeless; - 8. temporary internet outage for individual students or households; - 9. technical difficulties for individual students or households occurring at inopportune times such as during a teacher-led remote learning lesson; - 10. absences due to COVID-19 reasons that are not considered medically excused until alternative arrangements can be made or - 11. as determined by the superintendent.
+- 1. needed at home to perform necessary work directly and exclusively for parents or legal guardians for a limited period of time when approved by the superintendent (applies to students over 14 years of age only); - 2. death in the family (applies to absences of up to 18 school hours unless a reasonable cause may

+- be shown for a longer absence); - 3. observation of religious holidays consistent with a student's truly held religious belief; - 4. traveling out of state to attend a Board-approved enrichment activity or extracurricular activity (applies to absences of up to 24 school hours); - 5. college visitation; - 6. absences due to a student's placement in foster care or change in foster care placement or any court proceedings related to their foster care status; - 7. absences due to a student being homeless; - 8. temporary internet outage for individual students or households; - 9. technical difficulties for individual students or households occurring at inopportune times such as during a teacher-led remote learning lesson; - 10. as determined by the superintendent.